xthemadgenius/btcrec-cli/docs/Extract_Scripts.md

 When you (or someone else) runs *btcrecover* to search for passwords, you will not need your wallet file, only the output from *extract-blockchain-main-data.py*.
 To continue the example:

-    cd \Users\Chris\Downloads\btcrecover-master
+    btcrecover-master
-    C:\python27\python btcrecover.py --data-extract --tokenlist tokens.txt
+    python3 btcrecover.py --data-extract --tokenlist tokens.txt
     Please enter the data from the extract script
     > Yms6abF6aZYdu5sKpStKA4ihra6GEAeZTumFiIM0YQUkTjcQJwAAj8ekAQ==
     ...
     Password found: xxxx

-#### Blockchain.info Second Passwords ####
+#### Blockchain.com Second Passwords ####

-If you've enabled the Second Password (also called the double encryption) feature of your Blockchain.info wallet, and if you need to search for this second password, you must start by finding the main password if you don't already have it (see above).
+If you've enabled the Second Password feature of your Blockchain.com wallet, and if you need to search for this second password, you must start by finding the main password if you don't already have it (see above).
 Once you have your main password, take your wallet backup file (it's usually named `wallet.aes.json`), and **make a copy of it into a different folder** (to make it easy, into the same folder as the extract script).
-Next you'll need to open a Command Prompt window and type something like this (depending on where the downloaded script is, and assuming you've made a copy of your wallet file into the same folder):
+Next you'll need to open a Command Prompt window and type something like this :

-    cd \Users\Chris\Downloads\btcrecover-master\extract-scripts
+    cd btcrecover-master\extract-scripts
-    C:\python27\python extract-blockchain-second-hash.py wallet.aes.json
+    python3 extract-blockchain-second-hash.py wallet.aes.json
     Please enter the Blockchain wallet's main password:

 You need to enter your wallet's main password when prompted so that the extract script can remove the first level of encryption to gain access to the second level of encrypted data.
 You should get a message which looks like this as a result: